 This is how I found my path:

 Look back at your childhood.
 That is when you were completely you.
 The sky was the limit and we dreamed big.
 The world hadn’t damaged us yet.
 What did you love to do as a child?
 What was your personality like?
 Were you quiet and introverted?
 Did you love using your brain and reading?
 Were you active and adventurous?
 Or were you an outgoing leader?
+When you played make believe what would you do?

 I grew up in the Sierra Nevada mountains 45 minutes from a grocery store or town.
 It was the place that formed me as a person.
 I was always quiet, shy, and thoughtful.
 I cared about people and animals.
 I loved roaming around the mountains by myself with my dog.
 I was daring and adventurous.
 I loved riding my bike off jumps and taking my Barbie swimming in mud puddles.
-I played with trucks and build roads in the dirt.
+I played with trucks and built roads in the dirt.

 I wasn’t allowed to be indoors during the day so I learned to entertain myself in the great outdoors and I’m so thankful for that.